 Retiring a product line that is over 70 years old is certainly not a decision to make on a whim.
 After finding the replacement technology there is a lot of planning that must go on to make a successful transition.
-Metalcraft currently faces this challenge as we introduce our new Signature Printed Nameplate product line.
+Metalcraft currently faces this challenge as we introduce our new Signature Printed Nameplate or metal nameplate product line.
 However, if there is one thing our customers know about us, it's that we thrive on challenges!

 To get an idea of what the process was behind retiring "AUTOGRAPHS" Printed Nameplates and how to successfully integrate the new Signature Printed Nameplate product line, I sat down with Metalcraft's Vice President of Engineering, Jim Miller, and Metalcraft's Product Development Engineer, Mark Maliszewski, to get their thoughts.